 “Nearly every movie script includes a hotel lobby scene,” said New York-based location manager Rob Striem at our recent “On Location Westchester” film production forum.
 “It’s a nightmare.
 Most hotels won’t shut down their lobby to honor a request like that!”

-Yet, Mr. Striem and his colleagues will be pleased to know that a chic and centrally located boutique hotel in Westchester is up to that, and many other challenges.
+Yet, Mr. Striem and his colleagues will be pleased to know that a chic and centrally located hotel in Westchester is up to that, and many other challenges.
 The Radisson Hotel in the heart of New Rochelle is drawing interest from production teams due to its sophisticated, modern décor, its convenient location (less than 15 miles from New York City) and—a rarity in an urban location—its abundant and free parking.

-With its seasonal pool and striking views of the Long Island Sound, the Radisson offers many unique vantage points to help tell a film’s story.
+With its seasonal pool and striking views of Long Island Sound, the Radisson offers many unique vantage points to help tell a film’s story.
 It also offers a break from the traditional Westchester hotel layout.
 “Our hotel is a single tower, which is unique in this area,” says Ms. Daroczy.
 Plush, jewel-toned couches are paired with creamy upholstered chairs and chrome accents to give the lobby a modern, Architectural Digest vibe.

 The Radisson is the only full service hotel in New Rochelle, offering modern guest rooms that blend sleek lines with surprising details like tufted leather headboards and zebra-print easy chairs, and spa-like guest bathrooms.
 The hotel is also home to the popular restaurant, Noma Social, an upscale eatery and nightclub that’s a popular destination for Westchester’s see and be seen crowd.